tcy2002/Physics-Engine/README.md

     - 功能
         1. multi raycast √
         2. terrain
+        3. simulator class
-        3. code style consistency
+        4. code style consistency
-        4. composed rigidbody
+        5. composed rigidbody
-        5. make class World thread-safe
+        6. lock and thread-safe
-        6. use octtree in broad phase and raycast
+        7. use octree in broad phase and raycast
-        7. group constraints
+        8. group constraints
-        8. more constraints
+        9. more constraints
-        9. use smart pointer
+        10. use smart pointer